alfonzm/what-is-webdev/assets/posts/what-is-es6.md

 Most browsers can actually read ES6 syntax by now.
 Use [this page](https://caniuse.com/#feat=es6) for the full list.

 However, you'll still want to convert your ES6 code into something that can be read by older browsers.
+Otherwise, your ES6 code will not work on incompatible browsers and your web app will break!

 [Babel](https://babeljs.io/) is one tool that can do exactly that.

 ## What are the new features in ES6?